CC-Areeb/three-js/notes.md

 ### Get started

-- Install a package bundler, in this case I am using parcel
+- Install a package bundler, in this case I am using parcel (npm install parcel)

 - Make an HTML file and a js file.